 My story

 In April, 2025 I retired from UC Berkeley, after almost 21 years of service.
 Being 57 years old, this is a semi-retirement, by taking a sabbatical while exploring new career possibilities like entrepreneurship, teaching (English, Spanish) and writing.
-During this sabbatical I will travel and explore locations in which to create my new base.
+During this sabbatical I will travel and explore locations for my new base.
 Mexico and Spain come to mind!
+I have a deep appreciation for my country where I grew up and for my years at UC Berkeley and now I'm starting a new stage in my life.
 One idea for this blog name was Authentic Sabbatical.
 Because I will explore travel based on my senses, especially smell and taste, as I am a true foodie!
 I will explore the good, bad and the ugly, showing a true authentic experience!

 My story = Our story

-I've traveled solo, with friends and family, including my immediate family members, husband Jose and daughter Vale!
+I truly enjoy solo travel, as well as travel with friends and family, including my immediate family members, husband Jose and daughter Vale!
 When in a group, we generally divide planning.
-For example, in 2023 we traveled for a two week trip to Europe, (Spain, Italy, France) for Vale's 15th bday!
+For example, in 2023 we traveled for a two week trip to Spain, Italy, and France.
 I booked all flights and cultural activities such as museum entrances.
 Jose did research on car rentals and did the booking.
 Vale searched for restaurants and researched metro logistics!
 In Italy we had to make a last minute hotel change but that was done quickly and efficiently!
 It really does make it easier!
 We also schedule rest days or 1/2 days after long museum days , i.e. The Louvre!
 Teamwork makes a difference!!

 Going Down Memory Lane